tonyvict/tp/docs/DeveloperGuide.md

 - Keep help content in code to guarantee the window works even when offline.
 - The window opens idempotently—the same command simply refocuses the existing help stage instead of spawning duplicates.
 - The `CommandResult` flagging approach keeps UI behaviour configurable without introducing UI dependencies into the logic layer.

-### Add Command

-#### What it does

-Creates a new student entry with core contact information and optional tags.
-This is the primary way tutors build the roster.

-#### Execution walkthrough

-`AddressBookParser` delegates `add` commands to `AddCommandParser`, which tokenises by CLI prefixes, validates each mandatory field, and constructs a `Person`. `AddCommand#execute(Model)` then checks for duplicates via `model.hasPerson`; if none are found, `model.addPerson` is called and a success message is returned.

-#### Design considerations

-- Input validation happens during parsing so users see errors before the model is mutated.
-- Duplicate detection relies on `Person#isSamePerson`, ensuring identity rules stay centralised in the model.
-- For a detailed diagrammatic breakdown, see the subsequent **Add Student Command** section.

-### List Command

-#### What it does

-Resets the student list back to the full roster after filters, searches, or attribute-based queries.

-#### Execution walkthrough

-`ListCommand#execute(Model)` invokes `model.updateFilteredPersonList(Model.PREDICATE_SHOW_ALL_PERSONS)`, restoring the observable list that backs the UI.
-The command then returns a simple confirmation message; no data is mutated.

-#### Design considerations

-- The command runs in O(n) because the filtered list wraps the master list—no deep copies are made.
-- Display logic stays in the UI; `ListCommand` only manipulates the predicate to maintain separation of concerns.
-- Returning an explicit acknowledgement helps the user confirm that the reset completed.

-### Open Command

-#### What it does

-Expands a student's card in the UI so tutors can inspect lessons, grades, tags, and other extended details.

-#### Execution walkthrough

-`OpenCommand` resolves the target index against the current filtered list.
-It ensures the index is valid and that the card is not already expanded, then toggles the `Person`'s `expandedProperty` to `true`.
-The bound UI updates automatically and the command returns a confirmation message.

-#### Design considerations

-- Expansion state lives on the `Person` object, keeping UI behaviour consistent even when the list is resorted or filtered.
-- Guard clauses prevent redundant state flips and provide clear error messages when the card is already open.
-- Operations stay synchronous; no additional events or asynchronous callbacks are required.

-### Close Command

-#### What it does

-Collapses an expanded student card to restore the compact list view.

-#### Execution walkthrough

-Similar to `OpenCommand`, `CloseCommand` validates the index, checks that the card is currently open, and flips the `expandedProperty` to `false`.
-A confirmation message indicates success; otherwise a descriptive error is thrown.

-#### Design considerations

-- Mirroring the open logic keeps the commands complementary and predictable.
-- Using the same `expandedProperty` ensures toggling works regardless of how the card was opened (command or future UI triggers).
-- Input validation reuses `Messages.MESSAGE_INVALID_PERSON_DISPLAYED_INDEX`, maintaining a consistent error vocabulary across commands.

-### Clear Command

-#### What it does

-Wipes the entire roster, removing every stored student and resetting the dataset to a blank state.

-#### Execution walkthrough

-`ClearCommand#execute(Model)` constructs a new empty `AddressBook` instance and passes it to `model.setAddressBook(...)`.
-Because the model exposes an observable list, the UI immediately reflects the cleared roster.
-A confirmation message is returned to the user.

-#### Design considerations

-- The operation is destructive; users should be advised to back up data before running it.
-Undo is not available.
-- Creating a fresh `AddressBook` is simpler than iterating through students, keeping the command O(1) relative to roster size.
-- By reusing the setter in `Model`, storage and persistence layers automatically pick up the new state on the next save cycle.

-### Exit Command

-#### What it does

-Terminates the application gracefully after acknowledging the user's request.

-#### Execution walkthrough

-`ExitCommand` returns a `CommandResult` with the `exit` flag set to `true`. `LogicManager` forwards this to the UI, which listens for the flag and triggers application shutdown while allowing final persistence tasks (e.g., saving preferences) to complete.

-#### Design considerations

-- The command never throws; exiting is always considered successful.
-- Using flags in `CommandResult` keeps lifecycle management in the UI layer, avoiding logic-to-UI coupling.
-- Any cleanup (saving logs, closing windows) can be centralised in the UI's response to the flag rather than scattered across commands.

 ### Add Student Command